holly-jansen/holly_jansen.github.io/content/_index.md

       text: |-
         ### Published Papers

-        **The effects of gender stereotypes on citizens’ perceptions of corruption**
+        **TThe effects of gender stereotypes on citizens’ perceptions of corruption: evidence from a conjoint survey experiment in Malaysia**
         _Handbook on Gender and Corruption in Democracies (2024)_
         [Read it here](https://www.elgaronline.com/edcollchap/book/9781803923246/book-part-9781803923246-31.xml?tab_body=abstract-copy1)
         <details>
         <summary><strong>View Abstract</strong></summary>
         <p>
         Do gender stereotypes influence citizens’ perceptions of government corruption?
-Gender stereotypes of female politicians generally cast an image of higher ethical behavior compared to male counterparts.
-Using a conjoint experiment in Malaysia (N = 2000), I find that men are perceived as significantly more likely to engage in corruption than women, particularly by male respondents.
+Gender stereotypes of female politicians generally cast an image of higher ethical behavior when compared to their male counterparts.
+While recent research has established a causal relationship between women’s involvement in politics and reduced concerns about political corruption, the results are limited exclusively to a western sample—where there are more female politicians and generally more gender equity.
+As such, we cannot ascertain (1) whether the purported effects of gender stereotypes are more pronounced because non-western women are seen as even more ethical, honest, and trustworthy; and if so, (2) whether this difference is driven more by men or women—or both.
+To examine this, I employed a conjoint survey experiment in Malaysia—home to one of the largest government corruption scandals globally to date (N = 2000).
+The results suggest men are perceived to be more likely to engage in corruption than women at a higher rate than what the existing literature suggests—and that much of this finding is driven by male respondents.
         </p>
         </details>